isar/isar/docs/docs/queries.md

 ## Query operations

-In the previous examples we used `.findAll()` to retrieve all matching objects.
-There are more operations available however:
+In the previous examples, we used `.findAll()` to retrieve all matching objects.
+There are more operations available, however:

 | Operation        | Description                                                                                                         |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------- |